f-secure-foundry/jobun/README.md

 means of an FPGA based software Media Access Control (MAC) connected to a physical (PHY) Ethernet transceiver.

+The FPGA is a Lattice Semiconductor MachXO2 (P/N LCMXO2-1200HC-4SG32C), the Ethernet transceiver is a Texas Instruments DP83822.

 The PCB features a design that allows to use the FPGA side of the board independently of the Ethernet PHY one.
 A 2.54mm 20x2 pin header must be soldered to interconnect the two sides through connection shunts (jumpers).